-Complaints about departmental facilities at the Faculty of Theology and Religion should be made to the Faculty's Head of Administration and Finance.
-If you feel unable to approach one of those individuals, you may contact the Chair of the Faculty Board, Prof. William Wood.
+Complaints about departmental facilities at the Faculty of Theology and Religion should be made to the Faculty Head of Administration and Finance, or at the Faculty of Asian and Middle Eastern Studies to the Facilities Administrator, Ms Trudi Pinkerton.
+If you feel unable to approach one of those individuals, you may contact the Chair of the Faculty Board, Prof. William Wood (Theology and Religion) or David Rechter (Asian and Middle Eastern Studies).
 The officer concerned will attempt to resolve your concern/complaint informally.